elf4j/elf4j-provider/README.md

 * `linenumber`: No configuration options, where the log is issued in the file
 * `message`: No configuration options, always prints user message, and exception stack trace if any
-* `json`: Options of `caller-thread` and `caller-detail` - to include caller thread (name and id) and stack details ( class, method, filename, linenumber); also option of `pretty` - indent the JSON text to more readable format.
+* `json`: Options of `caller-thread` and `caller-detail` - to include caller thread (name and id) and stack details ( class, method, filename, linenumber); also option of `pretty` - to indent the JSON text to more readable format.
   Default is no thread/caller detail and the minified single-line format

 **Output samples**